MicrosoftDocs/win32/desktop-src/NetMon2/parsers.md

 ---
-Description: 'A parser is the Network Monitor component that inspects data in a delayed capture, and passes specific protocol information to the application that calls the parser.
-A parser is passive because it works only when Network Monitor or an expert call it.' ms.assetid: '6c135a24-5718-429a-988b-a2abd6b563d1'
+Description: A parser is the Network Monitor component that inspects data in a delayed capture, and passes specific protocol information to the application that calls the parser.
+A parser is passive because it works only when Network Monitor or an expert call it. ms.assetid: 6c135a24-5718-429a-988b-a2abd6b563d1
 title: Parser
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Parser